bizbooq/bizbooq-support/docs/en/02-dashboard/01-dashboard-overview.md

 <img width='600'  src='media/dashboard.png'>
 </div>

-Ciniki supports multiple dashboards.
+BizBooq supports multiple dashboards.
 This means you can create more than one dashboard for a workspace and attach them to users.
 This way your workspace users can conveniently be concerned with only the widgets that are relevant to them according to their roles.

 ## Date Range